awsdocs/aws-iot-docs/developerguide/iot-device-sdk-node.md

 node device\-example \-k "\.\./certs/private\.pem\.key" \-c "\.\./certs/device\.pem\.crt" \-i "*raspberry\-pi\-2*" \-a "\.\./certs/Amazon\-root\-CA\-1" \-H "*<your\-iot\-endpoint>*" \-p 8883 \-T "*your\-thing\-name*" \-\-test\-mode 2

 **Important**
 Make sure that you use different client IDs when you run the two instances of `device-example.js`\.
 No two clients \(devices or applications\) can connect to AWS IoT using a the same client ID\.
-The first client's connection is termniated and the second client connection is established\.
+The first client's connection is terminated and the second client connection is established\.
 The thing name is important only when you create a policy specific to an IoT thing\.
 In the AWS IoT Getting Started tutorial, you do not create such a policy, so you can use the same thing name for both instances\.

 Your Raspberry Pi is now connected to AWS IoT using the AWS IoT SDK for JavaScript\.